CESNET/ipfixcol2/extra_plugins/output/unirec/README.rst

 -------------------------

-Conversion from IPFIX fields to UniRec fields is defined in the configuration file `unirec-element.txt <unirec-elements.txt>`_.
+Conversion from IPFIX fields to UniRec fields is defined in the configuration file `unirec-element.txt <config/unirec-elements.txt>`_.
 The file is distributed and installed together with the plugin and it is usually placed in the same directory as the default IPFIXcol startup configuration (see ``ipfixcol2 -h`` for help).

 The structure of the file is simple.
-Every line corresponds to one UniRec field and consists of four mandatory columns (name, type, IPFIX IEs, description).
-For example, a line: ``"BYTES   uint64   e0id1   Number of bytes in flow"``:
+Every line corresponds to one UniRec field and consists of three mandatory parameters (name, type, list of IPFIX Information Elements).
+For example, a line: ``"BYTES uint64 e0id1"``:

-- First column specifies an UniRec name.
+- First parameter specifies an UniRec name.
 This name is used in a plugin configuration in the ``<uniRecFormat>`` element.
-- Second column specifies a data type of the UniRec field.
+- Second parameter specifies a data type of the UniRec field.
 List of all supported types is available in `UniRec documentation <https://github.com/CESNET/Nemea-Framework/tree/master/unirec>`_.
-- The third column is identification of corresponding IPFIX Information Elements (IE).
-In this case, "e0id1" means IPFIX IE with Enterprise ID 0 and ID 1 (which is "octetDeltaCount").
+- The third parameter is comma separated list of corresponding IPFIX Information Elements (IEs).
+In this case, "e0id1" means IPFIX IE with Private Enterprise ID 0 and IE ID 1 (which is "octetDeltaCount").
+Instead of numeric identification an IE name in "<scope>:<name>" format can be also used, for example, ``"BYTES uint64 iana:octetDeltaCount"``.
-- The last column is a user description.

-To map more than one IPFIX IE to one UniRec element, IPFIX IEs may be written as a comma separated list of individual IEs (no space before and after comma).
-For example, ``"SRC_IP  ipaddr  e0id8,e0id27  IPv4 or IPv6 source address"``.

-TODO: how to add new element!! lnf + unirec
+How to add a new conversion record
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+First of all, make sure that definitions of IPFIX Information Elements to convert are known to the IPFIXcol.
+The plugin needs to know the definitions to find appropriate conversion functions from IPFIX to UniRec data types.
+All definitions of IEs are provided by `libfds <https://github.com/CESNET/libfds/>`_ library and if any definition is missing, it is possible to add it manually to configuration.
+See the project website for help.

+Now you can create a new entry in the configuration file.
+All three parameters, i.e. UniRec field name, UniRec type and list of IPFIX IEs, must be defined.
+If the mapping is configured correctly the new UniRec field can be used in the template specification i.e. ``<uniRecFormat>``.

+Be aware that data types of IPFIX IEs and corresponding UniRec fields could be slightly different.
+When a value of an IPFIX field cannot fit into a UniRec field (e.g. conversion from 64b to 32b unsigned integer), the converted value is saturated (the maximum/minimum possible value is used) or extra bits are discarded.
+To distinguish these situation, the data semantic of used IPFIX IE is used.
+If its semantic is ``flags`` or ``identifier``, extra bits are discarded.
+Otherwise, the value is saturated.

+  Note: If saturation is applied and a negative integer is converted from signed to unsigned integer type, the result value is zero.

+To see conversion warnings, add the UniRec field to ``<uniRecFormat>`` and run the collector with increased verbosity level i.e. ``ipfixcol2 -v``.

 Note
 ----

-TODO: bidirectional flows are automatically split into two unidirectional flows
+Bidirectional flows are now currently supported by UniRec, therefore, biflow records are automatically split into two unidirectional flow records during conversion.

-TODO: if multiple IPFIX elements are mapped to the same UniRec field and the result is .....
+When multiple IPFIX Information Elements are mapped to the same UniRec field and those IPFIX fields are present in an IPFIX record, the last field occurrence (in the appropriate IPFIX Template) is converted to the UniRec field.